-- (a) support the development of postgraduate student researchers and new and emerging researchers; - (b) support research activities that provide economic, social, cultural and environmental benefits to New Zealand, including the advancement of mātauranga Māori; and - (c) support technology and knowledge transfer to New Zealand businesses, iwi and communities.
+- (a) support the development of postgraduate student researchers and new and emerging researchers; - (b) support research activities that provide economic, social, cultural and environmental benefits to Aotearoa New Zealand, including the advancement of Mātauranga Māori; and - (c) support technology and knowledge transfer to Aotearoa New Zealand businesses, iwi and communities.

-The following Conditions apply, under section 426 of the Education and Training Act, to the PBRF Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education and Training Act.
+The following Conditions apply, under section 426 of the Education and Training Act (the Act), to the PBRF Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Act.

-You must continue to be a TEO that, for the length of the Funding Period:

-- (a) is based in New Zealand; and - (b) grants bachelor's degrees, master's degrees, or doctoral degrees; and - (c) has an Investment Plan (unless exempt); and - (d) receives Student Achievement Component Funding.
+- 1.1 You must continue to be a TEO that, for the length of the Funding Period: - (a) is based in Aotearoa New Zealand; and - (b) grants bachelor's degrees, master's degrees, or doctoral degrees; and - (c) has an Investment Plan; and - (d) receives Student Achievement Component Funding.